xapple/forest_puller/NOTES.md

 * Adapt the CBM-EU fluxes used in gains and losses based on expert input.

 * Make predictions based on data acquired?

+* Find research projects which would be potential users of forest_puller data

+* R factor + biomass expansion factor above ground versus below ground inclusion that differs in some sources.
+    In addition, another issue is that some sources report merchantable biomass and others report total biomass.
+    To fix this we would have to include yet another factor “R” which corresponds to the ratio of below-ground biomass to above-ground biomass (from Table 4.4), as well as the inclusion of “merchantable” biomass expansion factor.
+    We need a volume per hectare for the converstion and the volume per hectare is dependent on the growing conditions and not available from the input data.
+    We can make again a rough simplifying assumption that the national volume hectare is the one we use for the biomass expanssion factor.

 # Ideas